smathles/neovim/README.md

 Much of the backend functionality has been taken from or inspired by TJ DeVries' awesome [Kickstart](https://github.com/nvim-lua/kickstart.nvim) project.
 Thanks TJ!

 This is a very early WIP.
-No guarentees!
+No guarantees!